 Aum Swaha Aum Bhuvaha Bhruuha Aum Saha Juum Hraum Aum ||

-Maha mrityunjaya mantra meaning: The mantra means that we offer our prayers to the three-eyed Lord Shiva, who nurtures all the living beings.
+The mantra means that we offer our prayers to the three-eyed Lord Shiva, who nurtures all living beings.
 May we get liberated from the eternal cycle of life and death and achieve immortality.
-May Lord Shiva give us the strength to detangle ourselves from the physical and material forces of the universe?
+May Lord Shiva give us the strength to detangle ourselves from the physical and material forces of the universe.

 - Take a bath in the morning and wear clean white cloth.

-- Collection few item for lord Shiva pooja like deep, dhoop, Bhang, flowers of hemlock (dhatura), Cow Milk, sandalwood paste, Ganga jal, fruits, bilva patra and fresh red & white flowers.
+- Collect few items for lord Shiva pooja like deep, dhoop, Bhang, flowers of hemlock (dhatura), Cow Milk, sandalwood paste, Ganga jal, fruits, bilva patra and fresh red & white flowers.

-- The best place to chant this mantra is shiva temple or near any holy river like ganga.
+- The best place to chant this mantra is a shiva temple or near any holy river like Ganga.

-- Now go to a shiva temple and first offer cow milk and ganga jal to lord shiva for bath.
+- Now go to a shiva temple and first offer cow milk and Ganga jal to lord shiva for a bath.
 Then apply sandalwood paste on shiv linga.
-After that offer deep, dhoop, flowers of hemlock (dhatura), Bhang, fruits, bilva patra and fresh red & white flowers.
-There is no hard and fast rule for lord shiva worship so you can do it in your way.
+After that offer deep, dhoop, flowers of hemlock (dhatura), Bhang, fruits, bilva patra, and fresh red & white flowers.
+There is no hard and fast rule for lord shiva worship so you can do it your way.

-- After completing pooja, now sit on woolen asan facing east or north.
-Chant this mantra using Rudraksh mala for maximum benefits.
-Chant at least 324 times everyday.
-Before Japa, put Rudraksh mala on shiv linga for few minutes to awake this.
+- After completing pooja, now sit on a woolen asan facing east or north.
+Chant this mantra using Rudraksha mala for maximum benefits.
+Chant at least 324 times every day.
+Before Japa, put Rudraksha mala on shiv linga for a few minutes to wake this.

-2. Take a glass loaded with water and sit confronting east.
-Presently implore God Shiva, close the top of the glass with your right hand palm, chant this mantra for 1008 times, splash the water inside the house, take couple of teaspoons and offer it to individuals.
+2. Take a glass loaded with water and sit confronting the east.
+Presently implore God Shiva, close the top of the glass with your right-hand palm, chant this mantra 1008 times, splash the water inside the house, take a couple of teaspoons, and offer it to individuals.
 You can summon the vitality of Lord Shiva in the water by doing this.

-3. Recite the same number of times conceivable sitting next to individuals who are sick or under pain.
+3. Recite the same number of times conceivable sitting next to individuals who are sick or in pain.

-4. Consistently recite or play it in a recorder if there is an ill person around.
+4. Consistently recite or play it on a recorder if there is an ill person around.

 5. If your friend or relatives are experiencing cancer, play the mantra or chant consistently to lessen the agony.

-6. It is said that reciting of Maha Mrityunjaya produces divine vibrations that avert all the negative and evil forces and makes an effective defensive shield.
+6. It is said that reciting Maha Mrityunjaya produces divine vibrations that avert all the negative and evil forces and make an effective defensive shield.

-7. Daily chanting will shield you from sudden demise, mischances, starvation, hardships of any sort, disaster and unexplained circumstances.
+7. Daily chanting of the mrityunjaya mantra in English will shield you from sudden demise, mischances, starvation, hardships of any sort, disaster, and unexplained circumstances.

-8. Maha Mrityunjaya restores, gives well-being, riches, long life, peace, thriving and happiness.
+8. Maha Mrityunjaya restores and gives well-being, riches, long life, peace, thriving, and happiness.